Bibliome/alvisnlp/docs/reference/module/TEESTrain.md

 ## Synopsis

-Train a model that predict an Alvis relation with TEES Trainer
+Train a model that can be used to predict binary relations using TEES

 ## Description